Fixing Slow Vite HMR in Large Monorepos

 });

-watch.ignored is the highest-leverage line: it stops chokidar from registering thousands of symlinked files. fs.allow overrides server.fs.strict, which otherwise returns The request url is outside of Vite serving allow list for any sibling-package import. optimizeDeps.include caches transformed ESM for internal packages, and resolve.dedupe collapses duplicate framework copies that would otherwise break the HMR boundary.
+watch.ignored is the highest-leverage line: it stops chokidar from registering thousands of symlinked files.
+The globs are matched against resolved paths, so **/node_modules/** catches the symlink targets that the built-in default misses. fs.allow overrides server.fs.strict, which otherwise returns The request url is outside of Vite serving allow list for any sibling-package import — a 403 that reads like a routing bug but is really the dev server’s path sandbox refusing to serve files above the project root. optimizeDeps.include caches transformed ESM for internal packages, and resolve.dedupe collapses duplicate framework copies that would otherwise break the HMR boundary.

 Verification